Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-15-Martha-Wells-Artificial-Condition.md

 # Plot: 4/9.
 Simple and tedious because the antagonists are definite and weak whereas the mates are reckless and foolish; However, these two main plots are weakly interconnected by a ComfortBot who therefore recognized the true identity of Murderbot.

 + Murderbot hitched a hide offered by Art who seemed more tender, powerful and intelligent than Murderbot.
 It even offered to medically alter Murderbot after it knew Murderbot's intention!
 + Murderbot was employed by a group of poor researchers for a voucher to its destination.
-(It puzzles me why Art cannot forfeit one since it could change the records and hack the permission.)
+(It puzzles me why Art cannot forfeit one since it could change the records and hack the permission in the end.)

 + Murderbot and Art saved their shuttle from an air disaster plotted by Tlacey.
 The group were not convinced by the inconspicuous accident.
 + They met Tlacey who postponed the exchange and then sent her goons to kill them.
 But Murderbot managed to deal with them and ensured that the group boarded the return shuttle securely.